 - 1. Public utility and municipal buildings and facilities; however, storage, repair and public works yards and similar uses are prohibited. - 2.
 Churches, convents, and parish houses in the R1-35 and R1-15 Districts only. - 3.
-Cemeteries, mausoleums, crematoriums. - 4.
-Mobile home subdivisions subject to Section 12(11).D. herein. - 5.
-Bed and breakfast only in R1-35 Zoning Districts and subject to the following: - a.
-The bed and breakfast shall be owner-occupied.
+One guesthouse, accessory to the main dwelling, in which no provision is made for cooking.
+A guesthouse may not be leased, rented, or in any way used for compensation. - 4.
+Cemeteries, mausoleums, crematoriums. - 5.
+Mobile home subdivisions subject to Section 12(11).D. herein. - 6.
+Bed and breakfast inns only in R1-35 Zoning Districts and subject to the following: - a.
+The bed and breakfast inn shall be owner-occupied.
 The guest rooms shall be part of the primary residence. - b.
-No more than four (4) rooms with a maximum of three (3) guests per room shall be allowed for the bed and breakfast. - c.
-The bed and breakfast shall not have more than one (1) commercial delivery or outside service in a 24-hour period. - d.
+No more than four (4) rooms with a maximum of three (3) guests per room shall be allowed for the bed and breakfast inn. - c.
+The bed and breakfast inn shall not have more than one (1) commercial delivery or outside service in a 24-hour period. - d.
 The conditional use permit is non-transferable and shall be subject to review and may be revoked if the use authorized therein has been exercised in violation of this section or the approval conditions. - e.
 Meals shall be served only to overnight guests and residents. - f.
 No alteration to the exterior or interior of the residential dwelling, accessory building or yard that alters the residential character of the premises shall be permissible. - g.
 Off-street parking shall be at a rate of one (1) space for each two (2) sleeping rooms. - h.
 Except as provided by city code and/or other regulations, no storage of commercial vehicles shall be allowed. - i.
-The bed and breakfast shall not be used for the hosting of receptions, private parties or similar events. - j.
+The bed and breakfast inn shall not be used for the hosting of receptions, private parties or similar events.

+- j.
 A fire escape plan shall be developed and graphically displayed in each guest room.
-Such plan shall be filed with and approved by the County Fire Department.

-- k.
-The bed and breakfast inn shall comply with all other provisions of the zone in which it is located and with all other applicable ordinances, codes or regulations. - 6.
+Such plan shall be filed with and approved by the County Fire Department. - k.
+The bed and breakfast inn shall comply with all other provisions of the zone in which it is located and with all other applicable ordinances, codes or regulations. - 3.
 Day care or nursery school in conjunction with a church provided such activities are on the same lot and share joint use of church facilities.
-Independent freestanding or wall identification signs for the day care or nursery school are not permitted. - 7.
+Independent freestanding or wall identification signs for the day care or nursery school are not permitted. - 4.
 A Family Child Care Home Facility when more than seven (7) children and no more than twelve (12) children will be on the premises at the same time.